 For PAs not already actively involved in a structured practice-based improvement effort, the new PI-CME activities in the pipeline will provide an easy-to-follow, step-by-step way to engage in a new activity that will be beneficial to the PA, the practice and, most importantly, the patient.

 As far as self-assessment, many PAs change specialties and spend hours studying and taking practice exams in board review books.
 However, many board review books do not allow you to claim Category 1 CME for that, only Category 2.
-Self-assessment exams will allow you to do the same thing—to test your knowledge for your own learning and information—and get credit for it.
+Approved self-assessment activities will allow you to do the same thing—to test your knowledge for your own learning and information—and get credit for it.

 Will a future employer buy into the new self-assessment and performance improvement CME?